adamwax06/man-or-mouse-simulator/README.md

     ├── player.py    # Player classes and strategies
     ├── game.py      # Main game mechanics
     └── run_game.py  # Demo script to run a game
+└── probabilities/
+    ├── find_probabilities.py  # Calculates all theoretical win percentages
+    └── probabilities.txt      # List of hands and their respective percentages
 ```

 ## How to Run